Tobiasz2817/Tools/AnchorConverter/AnchorConverterReadme.md

 # AnchorConverter

-Asuming you propably will ask why i need this.
+Asuming you propably will **ask why i need this**.
-So the answer is because thanks for anchors gives you good scaling interface with resoultion.
+So the answer is because the anchors gives you good scaling interface with resoultion.
 Converter manipulate the anchors based on width and height object.
-With simply bind option it boost up creation process with of course a good practice making ui.
+With simply bind option it boost up creation process with of course a good practice of making ui.

 How to use:
 ## Step 1: Create element UI